 Democracy in Contemporary World

-Democracy: The classic definition of democracy says that it is government for the people, of the people and by the people.
+Democracy: The classic definition of democracy says that it is the government for the people, of the people and by the people (Abraham Lincoln).
 In other words, democracy is a form of government in which people are allowed to choose their rulers.
 Following are the two important features of democracy:

-- People have freedom to express views, freedom to organize and freedom to protest.
+- People have the freedom to express views, freedom to organize and freedom to protest.

 The Changing Map of Democracy

 Note: These maps are taken from NCERT Text Book

 The world map given here shows democratic governments from 1900 to 1950.
 The countries which are shaded in red had already become democracies before 1900.
 The countries shaded in yellow became democracies between 1900 and 1970.